Liberdus/validator-dashboard/README.md

 ## Install Dockers

-Note this step should be done as root or a sudo privilaged user.
+Do the following as root or a sudo privilaged user:
-Before you begin, ensure you have the following prerequisites installed on your system:

 **For Linux:**